PhilLockett/GameOfLife/README.md

 	cd GameOfLife/
 	mvn clean javafx:run

-## Customization
-Once cloned, the following files should be modified:
-  * README.md
-  * pom.xml
-  * src/main/java/phillockett65/GameOfLife/App.java
-  * src/main/java/phillockett65/GameOfLife/DataStore.java
-  * src/main/java/phillockett65/GameOfLife/Model.java
-  * src/main/java/phillockett65/GameOfLife/PrimaryController.java
-  * src/main/resources/phillockett65/GameOfLife/primary.fxml

-In the above files, the following changes need to be made:
-  * change all occurrences of 'GameOfLife' to the new Application name
-  * change all occurrences of 'phillockett65' to your domain

-Finally rename the directories/folders in the same way:
-  * change all occurrences of 'GameOfLife' to the new Application name
-  * change all occurrences of 'phillockett65' to your domain

-The GUI layout can be modified as desired by editing the 'primary.fxml' file.
-The SceneBuilder application makes editing the layout easier than modifiying 'primary.fxml' directly.

-FXML also uses cascading style sheets for the presentation.
-To change the colours and fonts used, edit the 'application.css' file.

 ## Points of interest
 This code has the following points of interest:

   * GameOfLife is a Maven project that uses JavaFX.
-  * GameOfLife provides multiple examples of different types of JavaFX controls.
   * GameOfLife is styled with CSS.
   * GameOfLife is structured as an MVC project (FXML being the Video component).
   * Multi stage initialization minimizes the need for null checks.
   * Data persistence is provided by the Serializable DataStore object.
   * The GUI is implemented in FXML using SceneBuilder.
   * A static Debug object helps control diagnostic output.
-  * The Command Pattern is used to support an Undo/Redo mechanism.